rayxsong/research/content/Vera/Vera Weekly Update.md

 5. Install some packages, clone some Github projects, etc. Enjoy!

 # Useful gcloud CLI
-1. Now you might want to transfer some files between VM and your local machine, do this authorization first after connecting to your VM:
+1. Now you might want to transfer some files between VM and your local machine.
+Before that, do this authorization first after connecting to your VM:

 ```bash
 gcloud auth login